ryanallen/words-of-my-perfect-teacher/README.md

 The [Buddha](#buddha) himself obtained the teachings at the price of hundreds of hardships.
 To obtain a single four-line verse, he gouged holes in his own flesh to serve as offering lamps, filling them with oil and planting in them thousands of burning wicks.
 He leapt into flaming pits, and drove a thousand iron nails into his body.<sup>[13](#13)</sup>

 <details id="13"><summary>Note <sup>13</sup></summary>
-These examples from stories of the [Buddha](#buddha)'s previous lives serve to illustrate the degree of his commitment and should not be taken as recommending extreme asceticism.
+These examples from stories of the <a href="#buddha">Buddha</a>'s previous lives serve to illustrate the degree of his commitment and should not be taken as recommending extreme asceticism.
 </details><br>

 > Even if you have to face blazing infernos or razor-sharp blades,